-The disruptive forces of misaligned operational processes & value flows
+The disruptive forces of misaligned operational processes & value flows - What follows

 The far reaching consequences of misalignment between Operations and Finance & Controlling have been felt at all stages of major business transformation initiatives across many industries.
 Areas impacted range from process design and systems testing through to hyper-care and running the daily business.
 To demonstrate this, we revert to some use cases from major business transformation projects, and show how things went wrong.
 The examples demonstrate how an apparently isolated problem can have impacts far beyond the radar of those responsible for implementing and championing the change.